Lessons in leadership and talent management from a FTSE 10 multinational

 Vodafone’s ‘go-getter’ culture was part of the key to their success, but it was driven by annual performance cycles that left little room for long-term thinking.

 Vodafone had identified their top talent, the lifeblood of their senior management for the future, but the approach felt a little generic and not individually tailored.
 And, there were reserves of potential going untapped in their current leaders.

-‘The culture of tough, temperament-led exuberance was causing the leaders’ more reflective, empathetic, and thought-driven qualities to be smothered,’ said Priscilla.
+‘The culture of tough, temperament-led exuberance was causing the leaders’ more reflective, empathetic, and thought-driven qualities to be smothered,’ said Daniel.
 ‘These are the voices that can provide the balance of a mature and subtle approach to the future.’

 Vodafone’s sheer size was another obstacle; any intervention would need to ‘land well’ with senior management across the globe if it had any chance at effecting real change across the organisation.
 It would need to be simple, attractive, and infectious to recruit the rest of the workforce into an intrinsic cultural shift.

 HOW DO YOU MAKE CHANGE REAL?

 ‘The approach needed to be systemic,’ said Alex Marples, Director of Consulting at Indigogold.
 ‘Vodafone are excellent at identifying their ‘Rising Stars’, and their leaders are incredibly operationally capable – and busy – people.
 We needed to take the conventionally separate areas of leadership and talent, and close the gap to help leaders create a long-term approach to talent and change.’

 We knew we needed to start at the top: ‘We wanted to create enough pockets of brilliance – in terms of both effective leadership and in carrying enough clout to get noticed – that others in the organisation would note, appreciate, and adopt for themselves,’ said Alex.